Lemoncode/bootcamp-backend/00-stack-documental/03-rest-api/01-concepts/01-http-server/README.md

 # 01 Http Server

-In this example we are going to implement a basic HTTP server with Nodejs
+In this example we are going to implement a basic HTTP server with Nodejs.

 # Steps to build it

 We will start from scratch, let's create our first http server with nodejs`:

-_index.js_
+_./index.js_

 ```javascript
 const http = require("http");